Rahix/numix-gnome-theme/README.md

 If you fix or improve something for your system, please share it with a pull request.

-Also, this theme uses the font "Source Sans Pro".
+Also, this theme uses the font "Roboto".
 If you don't have that font, you can change it at the top of the CSS file.

 ## To install
 - Put the Numix directory in `~/.themes`.